mythic-smh/Ghoster/README.md

-# !
-GAME IS STILL IN DEVELOPMENT !
+# Read this before playing ↓

+This game is not finished and not so close to being finished so if you try toplay it you won't get so far.

-This game is still in development so it is currently not available right now but i will add notes to this read me.
+This game is made all by me in c++ while i try to learn!

 # How to play